-A frequent concern to Libre wearers is the issue of getting the sensor wet.
+A frequent concern to sensor wearers is the issue of getting the sensor wet.
 Whether it’s in a hot tub, in a spa, in the sea, on water rides, playing water sports or any other water activity.

-The Freestyle Libre instructions state:
+For example, the Freestyle Libre instructions state:

 “Your sensor is water-resistant and can be worn while bathing, showering or swimming.